Yamamura Sô

 山村聡

-Eloquent, stately, late-blooming actor, who didn't get into film until he was already 36 years old.
-His role in Yasujiro Ozu's The Munekata Sisters (1950) won him a Blue Ribbon Award for Best Actor.
-He even tried his hand at directing, and supervised no less than 4 films from 1953 through 1960.
-Throughout the 60s and 70s he was extremely prolific in television.
+Eloquent, stately, late-blooming actor, who didn't get into film until he was 36 years old.
+Yamamura Sô's role in Ozu Yasujirô's The Munekata Sisters (1950) won him a Blue Ribbon Award for Best Actor.
+He even tried his hand at directing, supervising no less than four films from 1953 through 1960.
+Throughout the 1960s and 1970s he was extremely prolific in television.
 He was the spokesperson for Toyota Crown luxury cars from 1967 through 1983.

-Yamamura spoke fluent English, and was cast in a few high profile American-produced films, including John Huston's The Barbarian and the Geisha (1958, starring John Wayne), and Ron Howard's Gung Ho (1986, starring Michael Keaton).
-He also starred as Admiral Yamamoto in the Japanese portions of Tora!
+Yamamura spoke fluent English and was cast in a few high-profile American-produced films, including John Huston's The Barbarian and the Geisha (1958, starring John Wayne) and Ron Howard's Gung Ho (1986, starring Michael Keaton).
+He also starred as Admiral Yamamoto Isoroku in the Japanese portions of Tora!
 Tora!
 Tora!
 (1970).
-Speaking of WWII films, Yamamura portrayed Admiral Mitsumasa Yonai on two separate occasions, in Japan's Longest Day (1967) and The Militarists (1970).
+Speaking of WWII films, Yamamura portrayed Admiral Yonai Mitsumasa on two separate occasions, in Japan's Longest Day (1967) and The Militarists (1970).

-Yamamura appeared in at least 3 sci-fi films - The Last War (1961), Prophecies of Nostradamus (1974), and Godzilla VS King Ghidorah (1991) - each time playing the Prime Minister of Japan.
+He appeared in at least three sci-fi films—The Last War (1961), Prophecies of Nostradamus (1974), and Godzilla vs. King Ghidorah (1991)—each time playing the Prime Minister of Japan.

 Selected Works